False Imprisonment After Accused of Shoplifting

 Watch the Video: Being falsely accused of shoplifting can result in false imprisonment, giving the victim the ability to file a lawsuit and seek compensation for being wrongfully detained.
 Whitney, LLP’s lawyers for false imprisonment and wrongful shoplifting accusations represent victims across Maryland and help recover compensation.

 Victims of false shoplifting accusations, who are also often victims of racial profiling, have legal rights and should know they can fight back against security guards and store managers that touch them, take them to a room, hold them, block their car in, or otherwise detain and hold them with no legitimate basis to do so.

-If you need a false imprisonment lawyer near me, Whitney, LLP’s false imprisonment attorneys offer Free Consultations.
+If you need a false imprisonment lawyer near me, Whitney, LLP’s false imprisonment attorneys offer Legal Consultations.

 Our attorneys have experience recovering filing lawsuits and recovering compensation for damages in false imprisonment and wrongful shoplifting accusation cases.

 Call us at 410 583 8000 or use our Online Quick Contact Form, and we will be in touch.

 Click here for more information on different types of false imprisonment claims.

 Click here to read about our $100,000 settlement in a false imprisonment case against a car dealership that trapped a woman by blocking her in.

 Click here to view our YouTube channel and more of Whitney, LLP’s videos on False Imprisonment legal rights.